SakibAhmedShuva/COCO-JSON-Annotation-Master/README.md

 - Check and display all annotations
 - Count and list available labels
-- Search images by label
+- Search labels in images
-- Remove specific annotations
+- Remove labels with and their corresponding annotations
-- Merge similar annotations
+- Merge labels
-- Rename category labels
+- Rename labels

+## Requirements
+- COCO JSON annotation file from CVAT, Roboflow, etc.
+- Jupyter Notebook

 ## Usage